Questions We Need to be Asking

 8. How soon after December 7th did the evacuation start?

 9. How much time was allotted for evacuation?
+How long did the Nikkei remain in their homes before being evacuated?

 10. What exactly was illegal about the evacuation and relocation?
 What laws did the US Govt. or the US military break?